n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 ### Respond

-* **Immediately**: the Webhook node returns the response code and the message **Workflow got started**.
+* **Immediately**: The Webhook node returns the response code and the message **Workflow got started**.
-* **When Last Node Finishes**: the Webhook node returns the response code and the data output from the last node executed in the workflow.
+* **When Last Node Finishes**: The Webhook node returns the response code and the data output from the last node executed in the workflow.
-* **Using 'Respond to Webhook' Node**: the Webhook node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.
+* **Using 'Respond to Webhook' Node**: The Webhook node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.

 ### Response Code